Skip to main content

 If you have relevant experience in the areas of community work, industry, or professions, you can also apply.

 You will be asked to submit an essay of at least 1,000 words on a book, experience, or personal contact which stimulated your interest in women's studies.
 Further examples of your work may be requested.
-It is likely that you will be required to attend an interview.
+You will also be required to attend an interview.

 For Applicants with Qualifications Completed Outside of Ireland